A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Discussion and Future Directions for Research

+We have observed a trend towards applying ML to enhance data produced by performance variability sensing techniques \cite{rcdl-cgbm, iama-lhww-22, lkfss-aaesl-23}, particularly applying traditional models.
+In parallel, there is a growing research focus on ML-based predictive maintenance (PdM) \cite{mlpm-csvf-19}.
+Still, the field of ML is continuously evolving, and introduces new methods, such as probabilistic timeseries forecasting to PdM \cite{pfif-asmp-22}.
+This includes models which can analyse live online data, perform zero-shot inferences without historical data, as well as online re-training.
+We consider that research on these ML models in combination with built-in online ageing monitoring systems has strong potential to further enhance the reliability and automation of embedded system deployments with PdM.

+In this context, tinyML is under active research as a low-power edge alternative to cloud-based ML solutions \cite{cstml-ytbb-23}.
+This technology is already being applied in the domains of anomaly detection and PdM, but mostly for sensor data \cite{nomla-ms-21}.
+We envision that tinyML combined with on-device degradation monitoring can enable fully ageing-aware autonomous systems, by allowing devices to collect and self-asses the results of built-in tests without requiring third parties nor upstream connectivity.

-With this overview, we want to foster future research and development towards self-aware embedded systems which not only can detect the degradation of individual hardware components but are able to assess their overall health status and predict a remaining lifetime.
-A corresponding research program could be guided along the following questions. \begin{enumerate} \item Is it possible to reuse the working principles of external tests on SoCs, microcontrollers, etc.~to derive in-situ self-tests of physical device degradation? \item Can we identify lightweight, easily measurable indicators that represent the overall health of the system well? \item Can we derive reliable system functions for health monitoring and self-assessment from these early indicators? \item Is there a versatile lifetime model that allows for predicting system failures based on the indicators available from the self-assessment? \end{enumerate}
+A research program to address the identified gaps in the field could be guided along the following questions. \begin{enumerate} \item Is it possible to reuse the working principles of offline tests on SoCs, microcontrollers, etc.~to derive in-situ online tests of physical device degradation? \item Can we identify lightweight, easily measurable indicators that faithfully represent the overall health of a system? \item Can we derive reliable system functions for health monitoring and self-assessment from these early indicators? \item Is there a versatile lifetime model that predicts system failures based on the indicators available from the self-assessment? \item How to efficiently design a predictive maintenance architecture that can leverage low-level insights from built-in embedded sensing and ML inference based on historical data? \end{enumerate}